Abhi12122000/trata/README.md

 - Add more (complicated and less explicit) target projects to run trata CRS on.

 #### Patcher related:-
-- Implement v1 patcher, which just takes in a static analysis bug report and the relevant target source file, and outputs a patch in unified diff format.
+- (Done) Implement v1 patcher, which just takes in a static analysis bug report and the relevant target source file, and outputs a patch in unified diff format.
-- A next step applies that patch, and re-runs ALL fuzz crashes on it (but immediately doesn't do anything if some/all fuzz crashes continue to fail).
+- (Done) A next step applies that patch, and re-runs ALL fuzz crashes on it (but immediately doesn't do anything if some/all fuzz crashes continue to fail).
+- (Future) Implement feedback loop for failed patches
+- (Future) Add sequence alignment for fuzzy patch application (like theori's CRS)

 #### Fuzzer related:-
 - (Future To-Do) Implement triage fuzz crash type functionality (need a lot of improvement for it)